 If you’ve ever had trouble deciding between upscale bar food, sushi, pho, or tacos for lunch, Moto makes this easy.
 The menu covers a lot of ground, but not in a national chain sort of way.
 The Moto Chicken Salad is a favorite, as are the Asian Nachos and the Exit Wound bowl for spice fiends.
 And if you’re knocking off for the day, there’s a full bar and quite a few sake options.

-Zipps has the bar food and drink options to make it an especially fun lunch.
+Zipps has all the tools — bar food, solid drink options — for an especially fun lunch.
 The menu casts a wide net, with everything from those famous Phoenix wings to focaccia, pizza, burgers, and pizza.
 And don’t overlook the mozzarella sticks.
 They come wrapped in a crunchy shell like a cheesy eggroll, and it’s hard to be satisfied with just one if you’re sharing.
 Plus, there’s a full bar, and the 32-ounce beers are a steal when on special.

 You’d be surprised to find this old Phoenix restaurant tucked away on 12th Street by the liquor store, Laundromat, and Circle K, but don’t go passing it by.
 Feeney's is open for lunch (do try the Feeney’s Steak Salad), but the vibe is ideal for dinner.
 There’s escargot and Beef Tender Toast for starters, plus steak, seafood, chicken Marsala, and classic entrees like the liver and onions, beef Wellington, and London broil.
 The creme brulee will cap you off for dessert, along with a nightcap from the bar.
 Plus, the walls hand-painted to look like an Old World village are not to be missed.